 Weavers of the Bundjalung Nation

-Informed by successful weaving workshops delivered by Arts Northern Rivers in 2019, five local weavers were engaged to develop a program with the aim of sharing weaving techniques with Aboriginal communities across the Bundjalung region.
-The workshops were conducted in Lismore, Evans Head and Grafton, bringing together participants from diverse backgrounds to share culture, tell stories and create a culturally safe environment to conduct this activity.
-The workshops delivered some important outcomes and the women weavers developed a strong bond that continues to develop.
+The publication is the culmination of weaving workshops delivered by Arts Northern Rivers over the past three years where local weavers were engaged to share weaving practice and knowledge with Aboriginal communities across the Bundjalung region.
+Activated across the region in Lismore, Evans Head, Grafton and Casino, the activity brought together women and young girls from Bundjalung and beyond to share culture, tell stories and create a culturally safe environment to conduct this activity.